amitjait/Animal/README.md

 # Animal
-This is related to Animal
+This is related to wild animals.